-As it can be deduced from Figures 8 and 9, as well as from the data presented in Table 5, the maximum stresses in the system are developed on the steel clamp/embedding material assembly and only a fraction, roughly varying from 0.2 to 0.3, of these stresses pass on as maximum stress to the marble.
-A second important remark is that the stresses that develop on the system are distinctly larger when lead metal has been used as embedding material, though the fraction of the stresses that pass on to the marble is significantly lower, yet still larger than the values predicted when cement mortar has been used.
-The reduction of the stress fraction passing to the marble is more prominent in the bending scenarios, which are more representative of probable actual loading conditions.
-The calculated development of higher stresses on the system due to embedding the clamps in lead metal could be misleading as far as the actual physical system is concerned.
-One of the assumptions of the model was that the entire space between the marble and the clamp would be filled by lead metal.
-If one takes into consideration physicochemical properties of the system and the moulding technique used -under atmospheric pressure- it is highly unlikely that voids will not be present in that space.
-The very high surface tension of the molten lead metal would lead to non-wetting of the marble surfaces, thus voids should be created along the edges of the nesting.
-Taking into account the high ductility of lead metal, the presence of empty spaces in the system could lead to dramatically lower values of developed stresses.
+As can be deduced from Figures 8 and 9, as well as from the data presented in Table 5, the maximum stress in the system develops in the steel clamp/embedding material assembly, and only a fraction of this stress, roughly varying from 0.2 to 0.3, is passed on as a maximum stress to the marble.
+It is also important to note that the stress that develops in the system is distinctly larger when lead has been used as an embedding material, though the fraction of the stress that is passed on to the marble is significantly lower, yet still larger than the values predicted when cement mortar has been used.
+The reduction in stress fraction passing to the marble is more prominent in the bending scenarios, which are more representative of probable actual loading conditions.
+The calculated development of higher stresses on the system due to embedding the clamps in lead could be misleading as far as the actual physical system is concerned.
+One of the assumptions of the model was that the entire space between the marble and the clamp would be filled by lead.
+If one takes into consideration the physicochemical properties of the system and the moulding techniques used, under atmospheric pressure, it is highly unlikely that voids will not be present in that space.
+The very high surface tension of the molten lead would lead to non-wetting of the marble surfaces; thus, voids should be created along the edges of the nesting.
+Considering the high ductility of lead, the presence of empty spaces in the system could lead to dramatically lower values of developed stresses.